Optimal Working Distance Calculation#

 Importance of the correct distance

-Significant deviations from the recommended working distance may cause:
+Significant deviations from the recommended working distance can cause:

 Distance too long: Insufficient resolution to detect small parts, blurring

-Always respect the distances indicated in the table during mechanical camera mounting.
+Always comply with the distances indicated in the table when mechanically mounting the camera.

 Camera Positioning#

 Correct configuration.
-The camera must be positioned centrally and with the same angular orientation as the FlexiBowl viewing area (backlight zone).
-In this way, the field of view (shown in green) symmetrically covers the entire work area, ensuring correct operation of the vision system.
+The camera must be positioned centrally and with the same angular orientation as the viewing area of the FlexiBowl® (backlight zone).
+This way, the field of view (indicated in green) symmetrically covers the entire working area, ensuring the proper operation of the vision system.

 Incorrect configurations.
-The images show examples of incorrect camera positioning: the field of view (shown in red) is offset with respect to the vision area, covering the work area only partially or including areas outside it.
-These configurations compromise part recognition and operation of the vision system.
+The pictures show examples of incorrect positioning of the camera: the field of view (indicated in red) is off-centre in relation to the viewing area, covering only part of the working area or including areas outside the working area.
+These configurations compromise part identification and the operation of the vision system.

-If the system includes a TopLight (top illuminator), it must have the same angular orientation as the camera to ensure uniform illumination.
-It must be installed on a support that is mechanically independent from the camera support, so that removing or replacing the lighting system does not require loosening or disassembling the camera.
+If the system includes a TopLight, its positioning must have the same angular orientation as the camera to ensure uniform lighting.
+It must be installed on a support that is mechanically independent from that of the camera, so that the camera does not have to be loosened or disassembled to remove or replace the lighting system.

 Tip

-To obtain the best lighting uniformity, follow the instructions just provided
+To achieve the best lighting uniformity, follow the indications given above.

 Warning